mikrono/tModLoaderWiki_kr_ko/Update-Migration-Guide.md

 Finally, when summoning vanilla textures, make sure to call the right variant of "Main.instance.LoadItem(type);" before using it in cases such as "TextureAssets.Item[type].Value" to avoid null errors.

 ### Recipes
 Recipes were totally reworked (don't panic, read below).
-Instead of creating a `ModRecipe` (now just `Recipe`), and calling methods on that, recipes can now use builder syntax.
+Instead of creating a `ModRecipe` (now just `Recipe`), and calling methods on that, recipes can now use fluent api syntax.
 If you don't know what that is, here's an example of what it looked like before:
 ```
 // this would be in your item
 public override void AddRecipes()